-- Each member can be assigned to only one pool. - Each pool can host up to eight members. - Each group will have at least one pool (the default pool). - Each group can have up to four pools. - To use multiple pools, a group must have at least two members. - You can add or move members to different pools.
+- · Each member can be assigned to only one pool. - · Each pool can host up to eight members. - · Each group will have at least two pools (the default pool and the maintenance pool). - · Each group can have up to four pools (excluding the maintenance pool). - To use multiple pools, a group must have at least two members. - · You can add or move members to different pools.